emregurr/HomeCreditDefaultRisk/TablesAnalysisReport/Previous_Application/README.md

 ------

-Sales area of the previous application's customer
+Sales area of the previous application's customer.

 ```python
 CHANNEL_TYPE : has 8 unique category 	- object